LucasEisenberg07/n-body-simulation/README.md

 - I wish for the program to tell me what what error I made when inputting an unexpected input
 - I wish to be able to view ticks as they are running to see the changing positions of the planets
 - I wish to be able to type "h" to view a list of commands that I can use

+## User stories phase 2
+- I wish to be able to save the current planets in NBodySimulation to a file
+- I wish to be able to load a list of planets from a file